apostrophecms-legacy/apostrophe-schemas/README.md

 # apostrophe-schemas

-## Documentation-Driven Development (DDD)
+## Code Status

-This module is still under construction; this exciting documentation is here to define how it should behave.
-Most of this functionality already exists in the `apostrophe-snippets` module, by the way.
+This module is now in production use, powering the `apostrophe-snippets` module, and therefore `apostrophe-blog`, `apostrophe-events`, etc. Everything you see here has been tested, with the exception of the "adding new field types" section, which has been implemented but not yet tested.
+If you find issues with that feature (which is not critical for any existing A2 modules) we would welcome bug reports and pull requests.

 **Table of Contents**
   * [Adding New Properties To Objects Using the Schema](#adding-new-properties-to-your-snippets-using-the-schema)